gcb2018/carlobloks2/content/resume.md

 ### Work together?

-Curious about working together or have a (micro-) job you need to get done? <a href="https://www.upwork.com/freelancers/~015c33f276db52a739">Just let me know!</a>
+Curious about working together or have a (micro-) job you need to get done?
+[Just let me know!](mailto:carlobloks@me.com)